Ghostdehole/dce/setup.md

 use nginx, caddy, traefik, etc. for ssl reverse proxy

-### To autostart the server on boot, you can set up a systemd service called rdgen.service
+### To autostart the server on boot, you can set up a systemd service called dce.service

-replace user, group, and port if you need to  replace /opt with wherever you have installed rdgen  save the following file as /etc/systemd/system/rdgen.service, and make sure to change GHUSER, GHBEARER
+replace user, group, and port if you need to  replace /opt with wherever you have installed dce  save the following file as /etc/systemd/system/dce.service, and make sure to change GHUSER, GHBEARER

 ```
 [Unit]